-Article 2 (1) The term "design" in this Act means the shape, patterns, or colors, or any combination of them (hereinafter referred to as the "shape or equivalent features"), of an article (including a part of an article; the same applies hereinafter); the shape or equivalent features of a building (including a part of a building; the same applies hereinafter); or a graphic image (limited to one used in the operation of a device or displayed as a result of the device performing its function, and including a part of a graphic image; hereinafter the same applies excluding paragraph (2) of the following Article, Article 37, paragraph (2), Article 38, items (vii) and (viii), Article 44-3, paragraph (2), item (vi) and Article 55, paragraph (2), item (vi)), which is aesthetically pleasing in its visual presentation.
+Article 2 (1) "Design" in this Act shall mean the shape, patterns or colors, or any combination thereof (hereinafter referred to as the "shape, etc."), of an article (including a part of an article, the same shall apply hereinafter), the shape, etc. of a building (including a part of a building, the same shall apply hereinafter), or a graphic image (limited to those provided for use in the operation of the device or those displayed as a result of the device performing its function, and including a part of a graphic image, the same shall apply hereinafter excluding Article 3(2), Article 37(2), Article 38(vii) and (viii), Article 44-3(2)(vi) and Article 55(2)(vi)), which creates an aesthetic impression through the eye.
+(Paragraphs (2) and (3) omitted)